 This vegan mushroom and spinach wild rice casserole recipe is creamy, savory, and delicious.
 It works well as a main dish (plenty hearty!) or as a side dish.
 It’s fancy enough for the holidays, but doesn’t have to be a holiday dish.
 It’s gluten free, has no nutritional yeast, and loaded with fall-winter flavors (think thyme, nutmeg, and mushrooms).

 While I used a high speed blender (i.e. – Vitamix, Ninja, etc), you do not need one to enjoy this recipe.
 Simply soak the raw cashews in water for 2-3 hours, and then, drain off the liquid before adding them to your blender.
 The cashews should completely pulverize.
 If you have a high speed blender, you do not need to soak the cashews.

 For a variation, switch out the mushrooms and spinach for a bag of mixed frozen vegetables or green peas with mushrooms.
 As with all the recipes featured on this blog, make sure to taste the recipe, as you go along.
 You may want to add a little more soy sauce or a little more balsamic.
-You can never add less, but you can always add more, if it needs a little bit extra 🙂
+You can never add less, but you can always add more, if it is needed 🙂